Skip to Content

 amount of time.
 The amount of time can be affected by exercise, diet, illness,

-Insulin strength is usually U-100, or 100 units of insulin in one milliliter of fluid.
-Short-acting (regular) insulin is also available in U-500, or 500 units of insulin in one milliliter of fluid.
+Insulin strength is usually U-100 (or 100 units of insulin in one milliliter of fluid).
+Short-acting (regular) insulin is also available in U-500.
 This is five times more concentrated than U-100 regular insulin.
 Long-acting insulin (glargine) is also available in U-300.
 This is three times more concentrated than U-100 long-acting insulin.
 Be sure to check the concentration of your insulin so you take the right amount.

 Insulin is made by different companies.
 Make sure you use the same type of

 How long it lasts